Z11mm/deploy-three-tier-app-gke/README.md

 # Project: Deploy a Three-Tier application to The Cloud

 ## Introduction
-This application is a face-detection app based off of the AI/ML [Clarifai API](https://www.clarifai.com/models/ai-face-detection) that allows users to upload images of audiences in an event and record the audience count.
+This application is a face-detection app based off of the AI/ML [Clarifai API](https://www.clarifai.com/models/ai-face-detection).
+The application allows users to upload images of audiences in an event and record the audience count.

 ## Application Architecture
 The parts of the application are as follows: